Action of 12 March 1672: Battle

 Sir Robert Holmes with a squadron of 5 ships cruising about the Isle of Wight, met with the Dutch Smyrna fleet, consisting of about 50 sail.

 When the English fleet closed in with the Smyrna convoy, Holmes ordered Captain De Haaze to come aboard his ship.
-De Haaze refused, and English ship the "Saint Michael" reacted to this refusal with a broadside after which De Haaze's ship replied in kind, and the engagement became general.
+De Haaze refused, and English ship Saint Michael reacted to this refusal with a broadside after which De Haaze's ship replied in kind, and the engagement became general.
 At a certain point during the battle Haaze was killed, but his crew kept resisting.
 Holmes maintained the engagement until sunset, but failed to capture a single ship while his squadron had suffered severe damage.
 With dawn the action resumed.
 Four English warships which had hung back the day before now joined the battle.
 After another whole day of fighting, Evertsen managed to extract 62 merchantmen from danger.
 The Dutch during the engagement had lost 1 warship and only lost 4 merchantmen of which only 2 were of any value.
 The English ships had suffered severe damage with one ship disabled.

 The Gloucesters prize the Klein Hollandia which she had disabled and captured, later foundered off Eastbourne.